 Job growth will broaden in early 2011, as the construction trades finally add to payrolls again.
 Housing construction will pick up from its recently depressed levels by then and will more than offset the loss of jobs in commercial construction.
 Public infrastructure spending will also support construction employment growth.

 Resource-related industries, including mining and agriculture, should respond to higher commodity prices and stronger global demand by hiring more as well.
-Financial services, particularly related to asset management and real estate, will also begin adding jobs more noticeably.
+These industries are not large national employers, but they are important to many smaller communities in the Rocky Mountain West and Farm Belt.